sherlifelix/blog/_posts/drama.md

 According to English Literature , there are different types of Drama.

-## 1.Comedy :
+## 1.Comedy:

 A comedy is a play with a lot of humorous elements .
 It does have happy ending wherein the script writer's main focus will be to entertain the audience.
 A comedy makes us laugh when the play is well-composed.
 This kind of play is the most difficult to compose and enact.

-## 2. Tragedy :
+## 2. Tragedy:
 Tragedy are one of the oldest forms of drama.
 It usually showcases the suffering of a human being to the audience.
 These usually revolve around darker themes like emotional betrayals , downfall of a dynasty , loss in personal life etc. This kind of play usually ends with the demise of the main character along with several other characters.

-## 3. Fantasy :
+## 3. Fantasy:
-This kind of play usually revolves around supernatural phenonmenons and enjoyed by audience of all age groups.
-It involves a sense of joy , happiness and ends on a good note.
-It is more targetted on children by involving fairies , magic and superheros.
+This kind of play usually revolves around supernatural phenomenon’s and enjoyed by audience of all age groups.
+It involves a sense of joy, happiness and ends on a good note.
+It is more targeted on children by involving fairies , magic and superheroes.

+## 4. Musical Drama:
+Rather than just enacting and conveying message through dialogues, there is another type of drama called the musical drama, which adds the musical essence.
+The dramatists dance and sing in the drama along to tell the story.
+Mostly musical dramas are done in a comedic note but sometimes they are chosen to deliver serious subjects as well.
+This is very popular as Broadway Musical/ Broadway Show.